Domen Črnigoj

-Domen Črnigoj (born 18 November 1995) is a Slovenian professional footballer who plays as a midfielder for Serie C club Triestina.
+Domen Črnigoj (born 18 November 1995) is a Slovenian professional footballer who plays as a midfielder for Cypriot First Division club PAC Omonia 29M.

 Club career

 Črnigoj made his Slovenian PrvaLiga debut for Koper on 1 August 2012 against Aluminij, replacing Denis Popović after 87 minutes of the match.
 In August 2015, he transferred to Swiss Super League club Lugano.

 In August 2020, Črnigoj signed a three-year contract with Serie B club Venezia.
 In November 2021, he extended his contract until 2025.
 On 26 January 2023, he signed for Serie A club Salernitana on loan until the end of the season with the option to make the move permanent.
 On 29 July 2025, his contract with Venezia was terminated by mutual consent.

+On 13 January 2026, Črnigoj signed with Südtirol in Serie B until the end of the 2025–26 season, with an option to extend for another year.

 International career

 On 23 March 2018, Črnigoj debuted for the Slovenia national team in a 3–0 away friendly defeat against Austria, coming on as a 77th-minute substitute for Josip Iličić.